 Cancer has been known to cause some to feel isolated or to withdraw from social interactions.
 Sometimes social supports are unable to provide the kind of help one may need or want.
 A support group can be extremely beneficial.

 Some Breast Cancer patients develop a sense of helplessness or hopelessness when their stress becomes overwhelming or they are physically feeling bad.
-Those able to utilize some of the strategies and techniques listed below have lowered their Anxiety and Depression levels, leading them to feel less overwhelmed.
+Those able to utilize some of the strategies and techniques listed below have lowered their Anxiety and Depression levels, leading them to feel less overwhelmed at the pictures.

 o Stress Management